wonma/100-days-of-code/log.md

 **Thoughts** I should admit that I feel at peace I lose the track of time when I learn front-end development..!
 I was so happy to learn the basic concept of React and get to see new things that I haven't recognized before.

+---
+### Day 3: October 14, Friday

+**Today's Progress**
+  - Created my first functional component 'Heading'!
+  - Transfiling: Browsers cannot understand JSX syntax.
+It must be transfiled to plain Javascript for the browsers to understand.
+  - Don't forget to import and export the component!

+**Thoughts** I'm just happy that I didn't give up learning this React!
+Let's just keep playing!

 <!--
 ### Day 1: June 27, Monday